 Would her collegial style translate into a solicitor’s office that works more harmoniously with employers?
 “I think there’s definitely the possibility of that,” Bishop, who worked alongside O’Scannlain for about a decade at Kirkland & Ellis, told Bloomberg Law.
 “She’s not somebody that became a lawyer because by her nature she’s contentious and likes to fight for the sake of fighting.”

 Although the DOL has jurisdiction to investigate these companies, Scalia called this timeout a “standard practice” for attorneys entering the solicitor position.
-“I’ve never seen it be an operational hurdle,” said Scalia, who is now a partner at Gibson Dunn, which represents businesses.
+“I’ve never seen it be an operational hurdle,” said Scalia, who is now a partner at management firm Gibson & Dunn in Washington.

 John Irving, of counsel at Kirkland and a former DOL solicitor’s office attorney, extolled his colleague’s record in the practice of large corporate mergers and acquisitions.